BCAppsLimited/StreetAs/getting-started.md

 ### Step 2.
 Activate the app

-Click on the **Active** toggle button so activate the app.
+Click on the **Active** toggle button to activate the app.
 Once the app is active, the layout of pages will change for any address that has the country/region code set to the value you selected in the **New Zealand Country Code** field.
+In order to see the address changes a user must have a license assigned and also have an appropriate permission set granted.

 ### Step 3.
 Set the Default Country Address Format

 This step is optional but extremely useful.
 If you want an address that does not have a **Country/Region** code specified (for example when creating a new customer), you can use this field to tell the system to treat addresses with no country specified as New Zealand addresses.
 There are only two options for this setting: _Other_, and _New Zealand_.
 I recommend you set this field to _New Zealand_.

+### Step 4.
+Ignore the Keep Single Delivery Line setting

+One of the features of Street As is the ability to use the delivery line of the address as a combination of Unit Line, Building, and Delivery.
+The three parts when separated by commas will be split during printing of addresses into three separate lines.
+If you wish to disable this feature and have the address line print exactly as it was entered (with the commas), you can tick the **Keep Single Delivery Line** field.
+It's possible to override this setting on a report-by-report basis, but we'll cover that in the [Clever Stuff](/StreetAs/advanced-configuration-options) section later on.

 ### Advanced options

 There are more fields to configure on the **Recipient** tab but these are optional and might take a little more consideration to use them properly.
 Essentially the settings here will allow you to determine how a contact name should be included in the printed address when documents are generated.
 We'll cover this in detail in the [Clever Stuff](/StreetAs/advanced-configuration-options) section and you can also find out about all of the fields and actions on this page in the [Street As Setup Page Help](/StreetAs/context-sensitive-help/#street-as-setup).

-# Licensing

-In order to use the Street As app, users must have a license assigned to their user account.
-If a user does not have a license assigned, the behaviour of the system will be the same as if the app was not active.
-This means the user will see the standard address fields on pages that contain addresses and documents that use addresses will be formatted according to the standard configuration options.

 ---